Radioactive chemical elements and isotopes, nuclear reactors, installations and apparatus

 Q10.
 What information is required in applications?
 Submit a sample form.
 What documents is the importer required to supply with the application?

-Importers should request through an official letter to MME, along with the Application Form for permission letter to import of radioactive substances and radioactive sources in Annex 1 of Prakas No. 0126 dated 1 April 2021, to be filled and attached with required supporting documents.
+Importers should request through an official letter to MME, along with the Application Form for permission letter to import of radioactive substances and radioactive sources in Annex 1 of Prakas No. 0126 dated 1 April 2021, to be filled and attached with required supporting documents required to be attached.

 The information required in applications: